A Proof-theoretic Semantics for Intuitionistic Linear Logic: Introduction

 As mentioned, the semantics in Figure~\ref{fig:B-eS-IPL} are sound and complete with respect to IPL.
 In this case, an IPL sequent $(\Gamma : \varphi)$ is defined to be valid if and only if $\Gamma\suppM{\baseB}{}\varphi$ for all bases $\baseB$.
-We see this notion of validity is very similar to the usual conception of validity for Kripke-like semantics, where a formula $\varphi$ is considered to be valid if and only if for all models $\mathcal{M}$ we have $\mathcal{M}\vDash \varphi$.
-This similarity is discussed in detail by Schroder-Heister in~\cite{Schroeder2007modelvsproof}.
-Though we have until now emphasised the similarities between the usual Kripke semantics for IPL and the B-eS of Figure~\ref{fig:B-eS-IPL}, it is imperative to however note that models and bases \emph{are not} the same thing.
+We see this notion of validity is very similar to the usual conception of validity for Kripke semantics, where a formula $\varphi$ is considered to be valid if and only if for all models $\mathcal{M}$, we have $\mathcal{M}\vDash \varphi$.
+This similarity is discussed in detail by Schroeder-Heister in~\cite{Schroeder2007modelvsproof}.
+Though we have, until now, emphasised the similarities between the usual Kripke semantics for IPL and the B-eS of Figure~\ref{fig:B-eS-IPL}, it is imperative to note, however, that models and bases \emph{are not} the same thing.
 A sceptic of this claim need only look at the form of the definitional clauses.
-Disjunction, for example, can be seen to be defined very closely to the interpretation one gives the disjunction elimination rule of $\rm NJ$.
+Disjunction, for example, can be seen to be defined very closely to the interpretation one gives the disjunction elimination rule of $\rm NJ$, in contrast to the usual meta-logical disjunction seen in the Kripke semantics.
 This seemingly contradicts the famous quote by Gentzen~\cite{Gentzen_Investigations_1964} that ``the introductions present, so to speak, the `definitions' of the symbols concerned".
-For details on why this definition of disjunction is necessary, the reader is referred to~\cite{Tor2015,Piecha2015failure,Alex_FromPtV2BeS_2022,Prawitz_NatDed_2006,Pym-Ritter-Robinson_CategoricalP-tS_2025}.
+For details on why this definition of disjunction is necessary in B-eS, the reader is referred to~\cite{Tor2015,Piecha2015failure,Alex_FromPtV2BeS_2022,Prawitz_NatDed_2006,Pym-Ritter-Robinson_CategoricalP-tS_2025}.

 Let us now sketch the arguments for soundness and completeness.

 \begin{theorem}[IPL Soundness] If $\Gamma\vdash_{\rm NJ}\varphi$ then $\Gamma\suppM{\baseB}{}\varphi$, for all $\baseB$. \end{theorem} The proof of this theorem amounts to using the fact that derivations in $\rm NJ$ are inductively defined and so it suffices to show that if the hypothesis of every rule of $\rm NJ$ is valid then the conclusion also is.
 For example, in the case of $\irn \land$, we suppose that $\Gamma\suppM{\baseB}{}\varphi$ and $\Gamma\suppM{\baseB}{}\psi$ for all bases $\baseB$ and show that therefore $\Gamma\suppM{\baseB}{}\varphi\land\psi$ for all bases $\baseB$, as required.